What is a Sprained Ankle?

 Phase 5: Restore High Speed, Power, Proprioception, and Agility

 Most sprained ankle injuries occur during high-speed activities, which place enormous forces on your ankle and adjacent structures.

-Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are both known to be adversely affected by injuries such as a sprained ankle.
-To prevent a re-injury, both aspects need to be assessed and retrained.
+Balance and proprioception are both known to be adversely affected by injuries such as a sprained ankle.
+Your physiotherapist can assess and treat both aspects.

 Phase 6: Return to Sport

 If you play sport and depending on the demands of your chosen sport, you may require sport-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport.

 Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete and safe return to sport.
 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 How long does it take for an ankle sprain to heal?